PetraHudeckova/Coursera-Data-Cleaning/CodeBook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

-Values for these variables were calculated as a mean of variables of the same name which were in the raw dataset.

 * tBodyAcc-XYZ
 * tGravityAcc-XYZ
 * tBodyAccJerk-XYZ